 Hello!
 I am Konstantinos Giamalis.
-Currently, I work as Chief Product Officer (CPO) at Delivery Hero – Balkans, managing the online platforms of e-food.gr, pauza.hr & donesi.com which are popular online food delivery platforms in Greece, Croatia and Serbia respectively.
+Currently, I work as Chief Product Officer (CPO) at Delivery Hero – Balkans, managing the online platforms of e-food.gr & foody which are popular online food delivery platforms in Greece & Cyprus respectively.

 I created this blog, to organize and share my thoughts and learnings about everything that I am interested in.
-My favorite topics are analytical thinking, productivity and common sense.
+My favorite topics are topics regarding thinking (analytical – critical – creative), productivity and leadership.
 Also, I share reviews about the books I read and other relevant posts regarding Product and Marketing.
 Every opinion written in this blog is mine and does not represent the opinion of my employer.

 I started my career in 2013.
 I was a fresh business administration graduate and I got an opportunity to work remotely as an associate marketing manager for a US-based agency called customedialabs.
 The job opportunity emerged after the network and skills I acquired from a voluntary program that I launched in the city of Larissa called Prosfero.
 I will explain more about Prosfero later.